 Q: Do all fees need to be paid at once?

-A: No, there is an option to register and pay in installments.
-You can pay half when completing the registration and pay the second half a month later, and your unit account will still be credited with $20, as long as you are paid in full by October 31.
+A: No, there is an option for youth to register and pay in two installments.
+You can choose to pay half when completing the registration, and the remainder will be due to following month.
+Your unit account will still be credited with $20, as long as you are paid in full by October 31.

 Q: What if I can't pay all of my yearly program registration/renewal fee?

 A: Financial assistance is available at the individual level for those families in need.
-When completing the participant information there is a question that you can answer if needed, to request a scholarship.
+When completing the participant information there is a link to the financial assistance application.